Kim Porter, Diddy's Ex-Girlfriend, Dead at 47

 "We may be apart, but we'll always be together as a family," she once shared with OK! magazine.
 "It's not a situation where two people break up and they can't stand each other.
 We're still friends so it makes for an easy breakup."

-For those who may not recall, the couple had three kids together including their son Christian and twin daughters D'Lila Star and Jessie James.
-Diddy also helped raise Kim's son Quincy from a previous relationship with singer/producer Al B. Sure.
+For those who may not recall, the couple had three kids together including their son Christian, 20, and 11-year-old twin daughters D'Lila Star and Jessie James.
+Diddy also helped raise Kim's son Quincy, 27, from a previous relationship with singer/producer Al B. Sure.
+Quincy has gone on to have a career in Hollywood through acting and music.

-"HAPPY BIRTHDAY @diddy on this day a GENIUS was born, may you continue to be the Driving Force of ENERGY that GOD created you to be!!" she wrote on Instagram.
+"HAPPY BIRTHDAY @diddy on this day a GENIUS was born, may you continue to be the Driving Force of ENERGY that GOD created you to be!!"
+Kim previously wrote on Instagram.
 "Thank you for giving me the best gifts of life our CHILDREN !!"

 Fans may recall Kim appearing on shows including Wicked Wicked Games and a guest-star role in Single Ladies.
 She also made an appearance on Diddy's show I Want to Work for Diddy.